stonerlab/Stoner-PythonCode/doc/UserGuide/cookbook.rst

     from Stoner.Util import split_up_down
     folder=split_up_down(data,column)

-In this example *folder* is a :py:class:`Stoner.folders.DataFolder` instance with two groups, one for rising values of the column and one for falling values of the column.
+In this example *folder* is a :py:class:`Stoner.Folders.DataFolder` instance with two groups, one for rising values of the column and one for falling values of the column.
 The :py:func:`split\_up_down` will take an optional third parameter which is an existing :py:class:`Stoner.Core.DataFolder` instance to which the new groups (if they don't already exist) and files will be added.